probml/dynamax/docs/index.rst

 where h is the forecast horizon.
 (Note that by using a hidden state  to represent the past observations, the model can have "infinite" memory, unlike a standard auto-regressive model.)
-All of these computations can be done efficiently using our library, as we discuss below.
+All of these computations can be done efficiently using Dynamax.
-In addition, we can estimate the parameters of the transition and emission models, as we discuss below.
+Moreover, you can use Dynamax to estimate the parameters of the transition and emission models, as we discuss below.

 More information can be found in these books: